AirmanKolberg/Budget-Bugger-IO/DesignDoc.md

 This is not because I would like this- oh, no, I loath GUI applications.
 If my fingers leave the keys, I'm a sad panda.
 No, this is primarily because my fiancée likes the CLI version of my app.
 So now I'm making her a version that she could use, and I'll probably just host it off of a Raspberry Pi 4 or something.
+And the code will of course remain available here if you yourself decide to host this app for yourself.

 ## The Logic Behind It